skiptools/skip-av/README.md

 SkipAV is part of the core *SkipStack* and is not intended to be imported directly.
 The transpiler includes `import skip.av.*` in generated Kotlin for any Swift source that imports the `AVKit` or `AVFoundation` frameworks.

-## Contributing

-We welcome contributions to SkipAV.
-The Skip product [documentation](https://skip.tools/docs/contributing/) includes helpful instructions and tips on local Skip library development.

 ## Examples

 ```swift